 But I did not despair, and sometime later I got another Erasmus scholarship to study in Spain.
-“I told you I deserved the best” I said to myself.
+“I told you I deserved the best,” I said to myself.

 I knew I will have to go through all the stages of suffering and tribulation as before.
 Yes, I repeated all the steps that I’d done to get a Turkish visa, but this time I was finally successful to cross out of the Gaza Strip and on to the Egyptian side!

 Here the journey started.
-I did not saluted my family upon leaving as I should have, because I didn’t think I’d make it out of the Rafah border.
+I did not salute my family upon leaving as I should have, because I didn’t think I’d make it out of the Rafah border.
 Here my feelings of joy mix with sadness – I spent 3 days of fear and fatigue at the border waiting for the authorities to take me to Cairo airport.

-I spent those days in a place without facilities, without the basic necessities of life for travelers, having to bribe many people one after the other so they won’t send me back to Gaza.
+I spent those days in a place without facilities, without the basic necessities of life for travellers, having to bribe many people one after the other so they won’t send me back to Gaza.
 I paid those bribes with a fake smile upon my face.

 I did all this in order to complete my journey; to try life outside our borders, a new lifestyle, to see how Western people think and live.
 To experience the life of a European university student.
 I finally got to my destination – Spain – and started studying.
 I wanted to stay for another semester, but the borders to Gaza were about to close for a long time.
 I did not want to sacrifice my university life in Gaza, so I had to return beforehand.

-I returned to Gaza and I was satisfied with the period I lived in Spain; I finally lived the experienced new things even if it was for a short time.
+I returned to Gaza satisfied with the period I lived in Spain; I finally lived and experienced new things even if it was for a short time.
 Simply, dear, in Gaza you do not look for an exorbitant richness or extravagance.
 I do not seek anything but sincere happiness, I want to work in my field of interest, make a good income so I can save some money and give some to charity, have simple home with a garden or a swing.

 I want constant electricity – uninterrupted – without running my schedule according to power cuts.
 Without worrying that I may lose access to the Internet at any moment or lose the entire thing because of a power cut.
 Without having to stay up late just to iron my clothes.
 Without my mother having to wake up in the middle of the night to make bread for us.
-Without my father who checking the water pump morning and evening, telling me to turn it on.
+Without my father checking the water pump morning and evening, telling me to turn it on.